r8vnhill/echo-app-cabal/README.md

 cabal test
 ```

-## ✍️ About the Lesson
+## ✍️ About the Lessons

-This repository was created interactively using `cabal init`, explaining each option and choice along the way—from naming, licensing, and versioning to directory structure and language extensions.
+This project was initialized interactively using `cabal init`, with both lessons guiding you through:

-The lesson emphasizes:
+- Choosing project layout and `.cabal` specification

-- Clean separation between app and library logic
+- Separating reusable logic into a library (`src-lib`)
-- Declarative configuration using `.cabal` files
+- Configuring an executable to consume the library
-- Choosing modern standards like `GHC2021`
+- Passing arguments from the terminal
-- Integrating a test suite from the beginning
+- Preparing for testing by including a test suite early

-- Understanding the *why* behind each setting
+The lessons go beyond just running commands: they explain the reasoning behind each choice and how to make your project modular and extensible from the start.

 ## 📚 References